Things to do in the Rogue Valley this week and beyond

 Spanish Language Group: English speakers with at least an intermediate knowledge of Spanish can meet from 11 a.m. to 12:30 p.m.
 Fridays, at the Santos Community Center, 701 N. Columbus Ave., Medford.
 Look for casual, supportive conversation and interpretation.
 Native speakers are welcome to help.
 Call 541-499-6646.

-Slopes & Trails: Rogue Valley residents are invited to a no host meet-and-greet at 5 p.m.
-Friday, April 4, at Del Rio Vineyards, 52 N. River Road, Gold Hill.
+Slopes & Trails: Rogue Valley residents are invited to a no-host meet-and-greet with the outdoor club at 5 p.m.
+Friday, July 11, at Dwell Wines, 7281 Williams Highway, Grants Pass.
 Slopes and Trails is a nonprofit organization that provides social and recreational activities.
 See slopes.org.

 John Dabaco: Jazz pianist John Dabaco will perform standards and classics from 6 to 8 p.m. every Friday and Saturday at the Hearsay Restaurant, Lounge & Garden, 40 S. First St., Ashland.
 Call 541-625-0505.

-Ripple Effect: Singer-songwriter duo Ripple Effect will perform original tunes at 7 p.m.
-Friday, April 4, at Bella Union Restaurant, 170 W. California St., Jacksonville.
+Mitchell Brothers: Guitar and vocal duo the Mitchell Brothers will perform at 7 p.m.
+Friday, July 11, at Bella Union Restaurant, 170 W. California St., Jacksonville.
 See bellau.com or call 541-899-1770.

 Medford Cars & Coffee: Car enthusiasts can meet from 9 to 10:30 a.m. every Saturday in the parking lot of Southern Oregon Orthopedics, 2780 E. Barnett Rd. (behind the Starbucks at the corner of Barnett and Medical Center Dr.) All vehicles are welcome, from classics and muscle cars to exotics and hot rods.
 The group will not hold meetings in the event of rain or snowy weather.
 See medfordcarsncoffee.com or find Medford Cars and Coffee on Facebook for further information.